30+ Sure Signs that You’re a Camp Director

 About the Editor

 Gaby Fachler spent 10 summers in his youth as a camper and staff.
-He is the founder and general manager of Pack for Camp, an online store that offers everything you expect to find on a camp packing list: soft trunks, bedding, laundry accessories, toiletries, storage solutions, clothing and more.
-Pack for Camp partners with summer camps to create customized smart packing lists and landing pages for campers and staff.
+He is the founder and general manager of Pack for Camp, an online store that offers everything you need for summer camp under one roof.
+Pack for Camp partners with summer camps to create and host their online logowear stores, managing them end-to-end, including setup, inventory management, payment, and shipping.
+If you need help setting up your online store, please feel free to get in touch.